 4. The Weather

 If you’re planning on studying in Canada you should be prepared to live in cold weather for several months.
-You will need a good winter jacket, a hat, scarf, gloves, water proof winter boots, etc. The winter months will delay some transportation so be prepared to know how to navigate through the snow.
+You will need a good winter jacket, a hat, scarf, gloves, waterproof winter boots, etc. The winter months will delay some transportation so be prepared to know how to navigate through the snow.

 5. How to Choose Your University